The Path from Survival Mode to Flourishing

 What began as a personal inquiry gradually became a larger question.

-How do we move from survival to flourishing?
+How do we move not only from survival mode but also flourish?

 Not only individually, but collectively.